Priest Without Portfolio

 Petite Retreats help you to set aside a few hours to be guided in Spiritual Reflections, to be fed physically, and to have something to take home to continue the ‘discipline’ of retreating with God.

-Designed to fit in with the school run, or after work, or at weekends, and on a variety of different themes.
+Designed to fit in with the school run, or after work, and on a variety of different themes.
 Some embrace quiet more than others.
 There is something to suit everyone.

 Coming up:

-All include guided reflections, reflective prayer cards, lunch and other refreshments, optional one-one time with the retreat leader, and a take home gift.
+All include guided reflections, reflective prayer cards, light refreshments, optional one-one time with the retreat leader, and a take home gift.

 Additionally I can be booked to lead a bespoke Petite Retreat for your church or organisation.